Xevion/Pac-Man/README.md

 Download each for your architecture, and locate the appropriately named DLL within.
 Move said DLL to root of this project.

+In total, you should have the following DLLs in the root of the project:

+- SDL2.dll
+- SDL2_mixer.dll
+- SDL2_ttf.dll
+- SDL2_image.dll
+- libpngX-X.dll
+    - Not sure on what specific version is to be used, or if naming matters. `libpng16-16.dll` is what I had used.
+- zlib1.dll

 ## Building

 To build the project, run the following command: